Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 ![]({{site.baseurl}}/files/blog/common/separator1.png){: .center-image}

 Let's recap.
 We have had two major improvements, WGANs-GP and BEGANs.
 Despite following different research directions, they both offer similar advantages.
-Then, we have ProGANs (based on WGANs-GP), which unlock the path to generate realistic high-resolution images.
+Then, we have ProGANs (based on WGANs-GP), which unlock a clear path to generate realistic high-resolution images.
 Meanwhile, CycleGANs reminds us about the power of GANs to extract meaningful information from a dataset and how this information can be transferred to another unrelated data distribution.

 ## <a name="useful-resources"></a> Other useful resources